Telegea Smart Hub

 The Smart Hub connects to the communication backbone via Ethernet or Wifi (optional) and therefore can provide the data to a cloud service or be controlled remotely.

-It is completely user configurable, so different numbers of sensors, actuators or external equipment can be combined with each other.
-This flexibility allows for many different deployment scenarios which goes from a simple data logging device to a complete smart home solution.
+It is completely user configurable, so a different number of sensors, actuators or external equipment can be combined with each other.
+This flexibility allows for many different deployment scenarios which goes from a simple data logging device to a cloud systems edge gateway or a complete smart home or building automation solution.

 The Telegea Smart Hub is an excellent choice as a Smart Home server device.
 It can interface with many types of sensors which provide data from around the house.
 Relay cards can be connected to switch lights, move motorized blinds, open/close doors etc. And it has enough computing power to run the user web interface and the automation rules engine which makes the whole system "smart".